X3n0m0rph59/precached/OVERVIEW.md

   * event loop - Listens for procmon events and delivers them to the main thread
   * ftrace - This thread processes the event stream of the Linux ftrace subsystem
   * worker (4) - Thread pool that executes background tasks of lower priority (e.g.: task scheduler)
-  * prefetch (NCPUs) - Thread pool that is used to asynchronously read data from slow mass storage devices into ram
+  * prefetch (4) - Thread pool that is used to asynchronously read data from slow mass storage devices into ram

 #### Design Considerations